Wild and Wonderful –

 The entire gorge area has much history associated with it.
 Coal and timber played an important role in the development and decline of the area.
 Coal became an accessible and popular fuel source in the late 1800s and timber was readily available for building and also fuel.
 Because the area was plentiful with both, the area began to grow, especially around the town of Thurmond, which sits in the center of the 70,000-acre NRGNR.
 Thurmond became the chief railway center for the Chesapeake and Ohio railroad.
 At the town’s peak it had two hotels, two banks, restaurants, and a variety of stores and businesses.

 The most impressive man-made feature of the NRGNR is the bridge across the New River along US 19.
 It is the highest vehicular bridge in the Western Hemisphere, and is the second longest steel arch bridge in the world.
 Completed in 1977, it is second only to the Millau Viaduct in France.
 It is 3030 feet in length and 876 feet above the river below.
 For local travelers, its completion changed the time required to get from one side of the gorge to the other from forty-five minutes to about one minute.

-Bridge over US 19 at Overlook Canyon Rim Visitor Center New River Gorge National River05.jpg
+The Bridge over US 19 at Overlook Canyon Rim Visitor Center New River Gorge National Park 005

 West Virginia’s largest one day event is Bridge Day, the third Saturday in October.
 What is Bridge Day?
 It is a day the New River Gorge Bridge is closed to vehicular traffic and opened to only pedestrians (it is closed to pedestrians for the rest of the year).
 BASE -- building, antenna, span, and earth -- jumpers gather from around the world and do their thing over the side of the bridge.
 Quite a sight!